ArthurHlt/terraform-provider-bosh/README.md

 ### "bosh_stemcell"

 Describes a stemcell that can be referenced by bosh deployments.

 ```
 resource "bosh_stemcell" "ubuntu" {

-    stemcell_name = "bosh-stemcell-2978-openstack-kvm-ubuntu-trusty-go_agent.tgz"

-    # Optional.
-If not specified then the name should reference a public stemcell.
     url = "https://bosh.io/d/stemcells/bosh-openstack-kvm-ubuntu-trusty-go_agent?v=2978"

-    # Optional.
-If not specified then this will be determined by downloading the binary
     sha1 = "42e08d492dafd46226676be59ee3e6e8a0da618b"
 }
 ```

+The *sha1* digest is required for stemcells referred to by the *bosh_microbosh* resource.
+It is optional for all other resources that refer to a stemcell, but if provided it will be validated by downloading it to a temp folder.

+Computed attributes:

+* name

 ### "bosh_release"